IvannnP/Tg_assistant/README.md

 # Tg_assistant
-University telegram bot that stores and allow to get fast access to the up-to-date home tasks for current courseworks.
+University telegram bot that stores tasks for current courseworks and allow to get fast access to them as well.